blostein/agd_scope_ancestry_wdl/README.md

     - This is what you will use for input chromosome, source_{pgen/pvar/psam}_files
 - A random seed
 - The GRID IID conversion file: e.g. "gs://working-set-redeposit/ica-agd/cohort_001/20240303_agd35k_ica_primary_eligible.txt"
 - A file with long range LD variants to exclude.
-I used the one provided by scope, for their UKbiobank analysis, e.g.: "gs://fc-secure-540f27be-97ea-4ffd-adb7-c195458eb278/scope_ancestry_estimation/long_range_ld.filter"
+I used the GrCH38 positions listed here: https://genome.sph.umich.edu/wiki/Regions_of_high_linkage_disequilibrium_(LD)

 ### Highly recommended but listed as optional, has default.